syncfusion-content/blazor-docs/blazor/treegrid/data-binding.md

 *The parent records are rendered in an **collapsed** state.

+*Child records are loaded only after **expanding** the corresponding parent records.

 This feature is particularly useful for applications that have a large number of child records.
 If we want the child records to be readily accessible without additional user interaction for expanding nodes, we need to set **LoadChildOnDemand*** to **false**.

 The following code example describes the behavior of the `LoadChildOnDemand` feature of Tree Grid.